largest desert in india

 India is well-known for its stunning landscapes, including deserts, mountains, and rivers.
 This includes dunes, diverse wildlife, and a rich cultural heritage.
 Let’s look at some interesting information and facts regarding the incredible deserts of India.

-1. The Thar Desert is the largest desert in India and is considered the 18th largest subtropical desert globally.
+1. The Thar Desert is the largest in India and the 18th subtropical desert globally.

 2. The Thar desert crosses four Indian states and covers an area of more than 200,000 square km.